sensorlab/link-quality-estimation/linkQualityEstimation/README.md

 ### Conventional work flow

-1. Transform dataset to a common format used by the feature generator (use dataset-specific scripts).
+1. Transform a dataset to a common format used by the feature generator (use dataset-specific scripts).
 2. Use *featureGenerator* to generate features and transform the dataset to the common format used by Weka.
 3. Build models with *wekaClassificationModelBuilder*.